erikdrobne/SwiftUICoordinator/README.md

 @MainActor
 public protocol Navigator: ObservableObject {
     associatedtype Route: NavigationRoute

     var navigationController: NavigationController { get }
-    /// The starting route of the navigator. var startRoute: Route? { get }
+    /// The starting route of the navigator. var startRoute: Route { get }

-    /// This method is called when the navigator should start navigating. func start() throws
+    /// This method should be called to show the view for the `startRoute`. func start() throws
-    /// Navigate to a specific route.
-    /// It creates a view for the route and adds it to the navigation stack using the specified action (TransitionAction). func show(route: Route) throws
+    /// It creates a view for the route and adds it to the navigation stack. func show(route: Route) throws
-    /// Sets the navigation stack to a new array of routes.
-    /// It can be useful if you need to reset the entire navigation stack to a new set of views. func set(routes: [Route], animated: Bool)
+    /// Creates views for routes, and replaces the navigation stack with the specified views. func set(routes: [Route], animated: Bool)
-    /// Append a new set of routes to the existing navigation stack. func append(routes: [Route], animated: Bool)
+    /// Creates views for routes, and appends them on the navigation stack. func append(routes: [Route], animated: Bool)
-    /// Pop the current view from the navigation stack. func pop(animated: Bool)
+    /// Pops the top view from the navigation stack. func pop(animated: Bool)
-    /// Pops all the views from the stack except the root view. func popToRoot(animated: Bool)
+    /// Pops all the views on the stack except the root view. func popToRoot(animated: Bool)
+    /// Dismisses the view.
-    /// Dismiss the view that was presented modally. func dismiss(animated: Bool)
+    func dismiss(animated: Bool)
 }
 ```